cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/api-shield.md

 <Aside type='note'>

 This feature is only available for customers on an Enterprise plan.
+Contact your Cloudflare Customer Success Manager to get access.

 </Aside>